larskotthoff/assurvey/README.md

 with the table.

 To generate the web version, go to the `web/` subdirectory and run `run.sh`.
-This will update `lit.json`, which you need to copy and paste into `index.html` at the appropriate position (replace the existing pasted JSON).
+This will update `lit.json`. `index.html` should be updated manually with the last modified date as appropriate.

 ## Modifying